 Broadly drawn requests are unfortunately not uncommon, as investigators seek to ensure the requests will capture all relevant information.
 Early engagement with the relevant authority will typically ensure that both parties can agree on scope and a timetable for production: a request looking back over a long period, or even without any time limit, could involve a time- and resource-intensive review and expensive production exercise.
 This may not be in the interests of the prosecuting agency or the company if a more targeted request could produce the information.
 Whether an agreement to narrow the scope of the request is possible is likely to depend, in large part, on factors outside the company’s control – such as the nature and scope of the authority’s investigation (which the authority may be unwilling to share and is likely to base on information and evidence outside the company’s knowledge).
 However, the company and its legal advisers should nonetheless seek a reasonable, proportionate and practically achievable production: for example, by seeking to agree to produce documents relating to X project, between Y–Z dates and if necessary to produce the documents in tranches.

-It becomes increasingly difficult to manage the response to multiple authorities particularly if they are in different countries and have different areas of focus.
-We explore this in more detail in Section 11.2.3.
+It becomes increasingly difficult to manage the response to multiple authorities, particularly if they are in different countries and have different areas of focus.
 Similarly, a company must consider whether the production notice extends to materials held overseas.
-This is explored further in Section 11.2.4.

-Upon receipt of a document request, a company should immediately issue a document retention (or hold) notice (DRN) (if one is not already in place).
+Upon receipt of a document request, a company should – in most cases –immediately issue a document retention (or hold) notice (DRN) (if one is not already in place).
+A company should take care not inadvertently to tip off data custodians, who may also be suspects.
+In some cases, issuing a DRN is not appropriate; for example, where the company is investigating matters outside the public domain and needs to collect documents covertly at the outset.
 The issuing of a DRN will assist the company to demonstrate that it has taken steps to preserve all potentially relevant documents in existence at the date of the request.
 The DRN should track the terms of the production notice, and be sent to all personnel who may have responsive documents, including the IT department and records department.
 The term ‘document’ should be widely drawn to include any paper or electronic records present on any media belonging to the company or its employees, including corporate information located off-site.
 The company may also need to manage complicated issues around data privacy and personal media.
-This book discusses these issues further in Chapters 12 and 13 on employee rights.

 Most authorities will have their own technical standards, which the collection and production of electronically stored information must meet.
 It is therefore likely that a company seeking to respond to a subpoena or production notice will want to consider instructing a forensic IT specialist company to assist with the collection and production efforts.
 This will have the added benefit of ensuring that a company can demonstrate the independence of this analysis, that it is taking clear co-operative steps, and protects employees, as far as possible, from having to give evidence in any subsequent proceedings.